The season of Christmas songs is here. Will the classics make room for anything new?

 In 2011, less than two years before Billboard began publishing a chart to reflect trends in streaming, the publication introduced a holiday-specific chart: The Holiday 100.

 Because Billboard only publishes the chart for a few weeks each year, there have been just 71 individual iterations of The Holiday 100 in the chart's history.
 And, astoundingly, "All I Want for Christmas Is You" has topped the chart in 63 of them.
-But what's almost as striking is that fully one-quarter of the songs — including more than half of the top 40, and all of the top six — have charted in each and every week of the chart's existence.
+But what's almost as striking is that fully one-quarter of the songs — including more than half of the Top 40, and all of the Top 6 — have charted in each and every week of the chart's existence.

 So if you're looking for new holiday music — fresh tracks to enliven the Christmas canon — it's hard to find much of it on the Billboard charts, even with 100 slots to go around.
 In fact, right now there are a grand total of two 2024 songs on this week's Holiday 100: Laufey's "Christmas Magic" (No. 53) and a new version of "White Christmas" in which a long-dead Bing Crosby duets with V of BTS; both songs also skim the lower regions of this week's Hot 100, hitting No. 79 and No. 93, respectively.
 (V and Park Hyo Shin's new "Winter Ahead" hit last week's Holiday 100 at No. 62, and hit No. 99 on the Hot 100, but it dropped off both charts this week.)
 A handful of other recent-vintage songs — such as Sabrina Carpenter's "Santa Doesn't Know You Like I Do," from 2023 — pop up here and there, but they're overwhelmed by aged chestnuts from the Andy Williamses of the world.